gpynes/lambda-transcoder/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to my lambda transcoder

-This is a blank project for TypeScript development with CDK.
+This is a POC of how to use lambda to transcode video files.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.